lundeen06/mindfulaudio/README.md

 ## Getting Started

-Due to the specialized nature of this project, different components have different dependencies.
-Please refer to the README files in each subdirectory linked above for specific setup instructions.
+Due to the specialized nature of this project, different components have different dependencies. **Please refer to the README files in each subdirectory linked above for specific setup instructions.**

-### Prerequisites

-- Python 3.8+
-- OpenCV 4.5+
-- NumPy
-- MediaPipe (for motion tracking)
-- Librosa (for audio analysis)
-- Ultralytics YOLO (for object detection)
-- Plotly (for visualization)

 ### General Installation